Dominoes: Dominoes in Europe and North America

-Modern dominoes first appeared in Italy during the 18th century, but they differ from Chinese dominoes in a number of respects, and there is no confirmed link between the two.
-European dominoes may have developed independently, or Italian missionaries in China may have brought the game to Europe.
-Having been established in Italy, the game of dominoes spread rapidly to Austria, southern Germany and France.

-The game became fashionable in France in the mid-18th century.
-The name domino does not appear before that time, being first recorded in 1771, in the Dictionnaire de Trévoux.
+Modern dominoes first appeared in France during the mid-18th century, but they differ from Chinese dominoes in a number of respects, and there is no confirmed link between the two.
+European dominoes may have developed independently.
+Having been established in France, the game of dominoes spread rapidly to Great Britain, Austria, southern Germany and Italy.
+The name domino does not appear before 1762, being first recorded in the magazine L’Avantcoureur, of 1st April 1762.
+It is in the 1771 edition of the Dictionnaire de Trévoux that "domino" as a game is recorded for the first time in a dictionary.

 There are two earlier recorded meanings for the French word domino, one referring to the masquerades of the period, derived from the term for the hooded garment of a priest, the other referred to crude and brightly colored woodcuts on paper formerly popular among French peasants.
 The way by which this word became the name of the game of dominoes is likely due to the former: the name of the masquerade costume being associated with the mask itself, and eventually transferred to the double-one tile.
 The earliest game rules in Europe describe a simple block game for two or four players.
 Later French rules add the variant of Domino à la Pêche ("Fishing Domino"), an early draw game as well as a three-hand game with a pool.